 The gap between the different generations of musicians is thus bridged and views and ideas can flow freely in both directions.

 Chamber Music Connects the World was established in cooperation with the Crespo Foundation.

 Applicants will be shortlisted on the basis of the recordings and documentation submitted.
 Therefore please ensure that the quality of your recording is both musically and technically good!

 Only a few applicants will be shortlisted and then invited to take part in live auditions.
 The auditions serve primarily as an opportunity for Kronberg Academy to get to know the 25 or so shortlisted applicants and their chamber music abilities.

-In the auditions, applicants will be asked to play chamber music works with members of a renowned string quartet.
+In the auditions, applicants will be asked to play chamber music works with members of the Mandelring Quartet.
 Information about the works to be played will be sent with the invitation to the audition.